How to Use Trello to Track Bugs

 - To use this method, you first need to create a Marker account.
 There is a free trial account that you can first experiment with.

 - To capture a screenshot, go to the page where the bug is found, take a screenshot, and use a tool like Paint to annotate the image.
-The text or symbol annotation should describe the bug and help drive your point across.
+The text or symbol annotation should describe the bug and help drive your point.

-- To communicate the bug, you need to create a Trello card and attach the screenshot to it.
-First, select the board and list that you want the card with the image to be housed in.
-It should fall under the Bug Tracking board, and if it’s a team member who discovered the bug, it should be placed in the Reported by Team list.
-Marker automatically remembers the board and list you frequently use, so you don’t need to waste time searching for them each time.
+- To communicate the bug, you must create a Trello card and attach the screenshot.
+First, select the board and list the card with the image to be housed in.
+It should fall under the Bug Tracking board, and if a team member discovers the bug, it should be placed in the Reported by Team list.
+Marker automatically remembers the board and list you frequently use, so you don’t need to search for them each time.

 - Note that you can add more information to your screenshot if you need to include more details in your bug reports.
-By clicking the Add More option, Marker will bring up labels and team members.
+The marker will bring up labels and team members by clicking the Add More option.
 If your team’s bug reporting process requires detailed documentation, you can use the pre-defined bug reporting template to enter a description.
 This description will be automatically converted into your Trello card.
-From here, you can hit the create card button to finish the process.
+You can hit the Create card button to finish the process.

 - After setting up the card successfully, you will receive a notification on your browser.
-To check and confirm the bug report in the Trello card, click on the browser notification.
+Click on the browser notification to check and confirm the bug report in the Trello card.

 Bottom Line

-Software and web development teams can use Trello to improve their bug tracking efforts.
-It’s a great collaboration tool that quickly tells you what task is being worked on, who’s working on what, and where something is in a process.
-Tools like Bridge24 for Trello make it easy to do more on Trello, including creating detailed and interactive charts that the debugging team can analyze to improve their bug tracking efforts.
+Software and web development teams can use Trello to improve their bug-tracking efforts.
+It’s a great collaboration tool that quickly tells you what task is being worked on, who’s working on what, and where something is in the process.
+Tools like Bridge24 for Trello make it easy to do more on Trello, including creating detailed and interactive charts that the debugging team can analyze to improve their bug-tracking efforts.